turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 What is one common error message?

-What does it mean if you don't hit your pry when you palce it?
+What does it mean if you don't hit your pry?

 ## Exercise - Erroneous Creatures

 See if you can finish updating the Erroneous Creatures to make the rest of the test suite pass.

-Use the debugging techniques discussed above to diagnose and fix the bugs, and get your creatures back to passing.
+Use the debugging techniques discussed above to diagnose and fix the bugs and get your creatures back to passing.

 #### Other Resources